john-h-k/jcc/README.md

 ## Is it sound?
 No, it is text based

+## Why?

+I just wanted to write a C compiler.
+It happens to be an easily buildable, easily runnable compiler that is still an accessible size, and so is good for people trying to understand compilers without having to enter the shoggoth of Clang/GCC.

 ## Support

 AArch64, x64, and RISC-V 32 are supported, although some of the x64 ABI is not yet fully implemented.